 The trip up to the bridge has amazing views.
-I would recommend waiting to do the bridge in the evening when there is less people as it gets very crowded during the day.
+I would recommend waiting to do the bridge in the evening when there are fewer people as it gets very crowded during the day.

 Visit Marble Mountain

-The Marble mountains are about 7 km outside Da Nang city.
-The Marble Mountains are 5 mountains make up of mainly marble and limestone hills with caves, tunnels, temples and Buddhist shrines there to be explored.
+The Marble Mountains are about 7 km outside Da Nang city.
+The Marble Mountains are 5 mountains makeup of main marble and limestone hills with caves, tunnels, temples and Buddhist shrines there to be explored.

-There is some amazing views of the city and the bay, plus the caves are amazing.
-There is also a few food and drink vendors where you can buy water and snacks.
+There are some amazing views of the city and the bay, plus the caves are amazing.
+There are also a few foods and drink vendors where you can buy water and snacks.